cavalcantigor/foo-deno/README.md

-## Denotrain
+## foo-deno
-Some random stuffs with Deno and a http server `typescript` based.
+Some random stuffs with Deno and an http server `typescript` based.

 ### Basic
 Basic file demonstrates how to create